 2. Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
 There is at least one dedicated department or institute for interdisciplinary planetary health research.
 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.

-- There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research. - 0 There is no dedicated department or institute.
+There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
+There is no dedicated department or institute.
+The university of Leicester has the Centre for environmental health and sustainability.